War Machine: Fictional character biography

 When Rhodes is injured in a terrorist attack, he is augmented with cybernetic body parts, permanently turning him into War Machine.
-He travels to the fictional Middle Eastern country Aqiria where he encounters a military contractor that tortures and experiments on prisoners.
+He travels to the fictional Middle Eastern country Aqiria, where he encounters a military contractor who tortures and experiments on prisoners.
 Rhodes takes action without authorization, and he is put on trial for committing war crimes.
 His cybernetic body is destroyed in the subsequent jailbreak, but a cloned version of his healthy body had been made and his mind is transferred into it.
 Rhodes later takes on a new title, Iron Patriot, wearing armor in the national colors of the United States.
 In this new role, he goes to New Orleans, where he assesses the environmental risk posed against the city.
 He also rejects any further alignment with the military, unless it is purely in the capacity of domestic action or rescue operations.
 Rhodes is killed in a fight against Thanos, triggering a schism within the superhero community.
-He is later resurrected by Stark, who had discovered that their bodies could be restored due to the various augmentations that they had undergone while using the Iron Man armor.
+He is later resurrected by Stark, who had discovered that his body could be restored due to the various augmentations that he had undergone while using the Iron Man armor.